argilla-io/notus/README.md

 ---

-Notus is a collection of fine-tuned models using SFT, DPO, SFT+DPO, and/or any other RLHF techniques; but always aiming to follow a data-first approach, since that's what we do best at Argilla.
+Notus is a collection of fine-tuned models using SFT, DPO, SFT+DPO, and/or any other RLAIF/RLHF techniques; following a data-first, human-centric approach, since that's what we do best at Argilla.

 Notus models are intended to be used as assistants via chat-like applications, and are evaluated with Chat (MT-Bench, AlpacaEval) and Academic (Open LLM Leaderboard) benchmarks for a direct comparison with other similar LLMs.